jasoncbautista/backboneX/README.md

 # TODOs:
 [] write test for bindAll
+[] passes all old backbone tests, except one (which should not pass with this mod).

 Backbone supplies structure to JavaScript-heavy applications by providing models key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing application over a RESTful JSON interface.